 Air Shaft - A vertical opening into a mine for the passage of air.

-Bearing In - Cutting a horizontal groove at the bottom or side of the coal face.
+Bearing In - Cutting a horizontal groove at the bottom or side of the face.

-Bed - A separate stratum of coal or other natural deposit such as clay, rock or shale.
+Bed - A separate stratum of material or other natural deposit such as clay, rock or shale.

-Bench - A horizontal section of coal seam included between parting of coal or shale.
+Bench - A horizontal section of material seam included between parting of shale.

 Black Damp - Carbon dioxide gas, sometimes known as choke damp.

-Blower - Gas discharged under pressure from a vein in a coal seam.
+Blower - Gas discharged under pressure from a vein in a seam.